chef-boneyard/chef-web-docs-2016/includes_install/includes_install_omnibus_server.rst

 Known Issues
 ===========================================

-#.
-The web interface is not available.
-#.
-CouchDB is not installed (but is no longer needed)
 #. ``knife client reregister`` does not work.
 The current workaround for this is to delete and then re-create the client.
-#. ``knife index rebuild`` is not implemented.
-#.
-The chef-server tests have an intermittent failure for the test ``Cookbooks API endpoint PUT /cookbooks/<name>/<version> [update] for checksums changing some different checksums should succeed``.